xrdocs/segment-routing/_conferences/2026-02-02-NANOG96-SRv6-AI-Backend-Microsoft.md

 **Key Highlights from the Session:**

-* Traffic Characterization: A detailed look at the unique behavior of AI training traffic and why it demands a new architectural approach.
+* Traffic Characterization: A detailed analysis of large-scale AI training jobs and the all-to-all communication patterns that drive them.
+The speakers highlighted how these workloads generate highly synchronized traffic bursts at the end of each iteration.
+As thousands of GPUs transmit simultaneously at NIC line rate, this behavior creates intense, instantaneous pressure on network buffers.
 * Load-Balancing Alternatives & Multipathing: The speakers provided a comprehensive overview of backend load balancing strategies, comparing NIC-based approaches versus switch-based techniques.
 The session highlighted the limitations of these methods for AI traffic and made the case for deterministic multipathing.
-They explained how this approach uses SRv6 to gain precise control over traffic paths, eliminating the randomness of standard ECMP.
+They explained how this approach uses SRv6 to gain precise control over traffic paths, eliminating the randomness of the probabilistic EV-based approaches.
-* SRv6 uSID & SONiC: Insights into the real-world implementation of SRv6 micro-segments (uSID) within the SONiC network operating system.
+* SRv6 uSID & SONiC: Insights into the real-world implementation of SRv6 uSID within the SONiC network operating system.
-* Production Operations: Moving beyond theory, the speakers shared operational data on deploying, monitoring, and troubleshooting this architecture in one of the world’s largest AI infrastructures.
+* Production Operations: Moving beyond theory, Microsoft shared operational data on deploying this architecture in one of the world’s largest AI infrastructures.

 ### Slides